 My Bio: Lucy Seipel

-My name is Lucy Davis, and I am currently a First Professional Year (P1) student at the University of Findlay's College of Pharmacy.
-I have a bachelor's degree in Human Biology from Ohio University, where I graduated a semester early in December 2022.
-I work as a pharmacy intern at a hospital, where I previously gained experience as a certified pharmacy technician for a year.
-These roles have allowed me to develop a strong foundation in hospital pharmacy operations, patient care, and medication management.
-I am passionate about building on this experience and applying my knowledge to positively impact patients' lives.
+My name is Lucy Seipel, and I am a Second Professional Year (P2) student at the University of Findlay College of Pharmacy.
+I hold a Bachelor of Science in Human Biology from Ohio University, where I graduated early in December 2022.
+I initially worked as a certified pharmacy technician for one year before becoming a pharmacy intern, and I have since gained experience in both hospital and retail pharmacy settings.
+These roles have helped me build a strong foundation in patient care, hospital pharmacy operations, and medication management.

 Goals (Personal & Professional): Lucy Seipel